RobVermazeren/Ziokoban-CLI/README.md

   - U key: Next unsolved level
   - P key: Previous level
 - After solving a level, the game will switch to the next unsolved level.
+- Currently results are not persisted, so every time the game is started all levels need to be played.
 - Navigation using arrow keys and WASD keys.
 - Undo moves with X key.
 - Quit the game with the Q key.